Magma (character): Return and going

 Later, she is one of the mutants who appears crucified on the X-Men's lawn.
-While she is saved by a transfusion of Archangel's blood, when she goes to sleep, she lapses into a deep coma.
+While she is saved by a transfusion of Archangel's blood, she lapses into a deep coma.
 She is forcibly revived by Elixir, a traumatic event which prompts her to destroy the infirmary and flee in a rage.
 Further telepathic contact with Magma is rebuffed.

 Rejoining the X-Men

 When she eventually arrives in Los Angeles, as Amara once more, she meets up with Cannonball, who had joined a splinter team of X-Men.
 She aids this team for a time, and when the "Allison Crestmere" identity is brought up by Cannonball, Magma reveals that Elixir's healing had removed the "Allison" personality, she now realizes that it was, in fact, a deception.

 Amara returns to the school for a while.
 When her friend Wolfsbane had to leave, Magma takes over her advisory role, becoming the leader of the Paragons.

-Magma is part of the X-Treme Sanctions Executive, although she is never seen as taking part of any missions on-panel.

 Post M-Day

-Due to the events of House of M and the Decimation of mutants, Magma loses her boyfriend while the two are exploring the inside of a volcano at the exact moment that the depowering wave of the Scarlet Witch runs across Earth.
+Due to the events of the Decimation, Magma loses her boyfriend when his powers are stripped while inside a volcano.
 His death temporarily drives her insane causing her to make the volcano erupt and attack a nearby town.
 She is later apprehended by Empath and brought to the Xavier Institute where she shares a tent with Skids and Outlaw.
-She then falls victim to being manipulated by the mutant Johnny Dee who is infatuated with her.
+She is then manipulated by the mutant Johnny Dee, who is infatuated with her.
 Because of previous experience with being emotionally controlled, she incorrectly blames Empath who denies her accusations.

 Young X-Men

 Along with former New Mutants, Danielle Moonstar, Cannonball, and Sunspot, Magma appeared to be a member of the newest incarnation of the Brotherhood of Mutants, as claimed by Cyclops.
-She is one of the first members targeted by the new team of X-Men, composed primarily of former Xavier Institute students.
+She is one of the first members targeted by the new team of X-Men.
 During the battle, Amara turns Dust into glass by superheating her sand form, shatters Rockslide (who later reforms), and is eventually taken out by Wolf Cub.
 She is held in a holding cell in the custody of Cyclops.

-It is eventually revealed that "Cyclops" is in reality Donald Pierce, the former White King of the Hellfire Club, who is posing as the X-Men leader using an image inducer.
-Pierce's reasons for recruiting these "X-Men" is currently unknown, but it was revealed that Pierce utilized the ruse that Magma and her allies formed a new Brotherhood in order to convince the former students to attack their former teachers and allies.
+It is eventually revealed that "Cyclops" is Donald Pierce posing as the X-Men leader using an image inducer..
 She later helps to capture him and then relocates to San Francisco.